OBDS-Training/Help/content/en/docs/conda/installation/index.md

 created during the installation process.
 Again, this command is not expected to return any information in the Terminal.
-However, after that command completes, the prefix `(base)` should be visible at the start of the prompt (see screenshot below).
+However, after that command completes, the prefix `(base)` should be visible at the start of the prompt.

 ```bash
 source ~/conda/etc/profile.d/conda.sh